 When it comes to Data models, MongoDB is widely considered as best as compared to PostgreSQL.
 It is because there are several features that are advanced and it is possible to build the functionality around the documents.
 The language query is simply the best and it has secondary indexes.
 When it comes to multi-structured data types and nodes, all the features of MongoDB can simply be used without worrying about anything.
 MongoDB also contains Dynamic Schema while PostgreSQL doesn’t.
 There are Field updates in MongoDB but they are limited in PostgreSQL.
 In addition to this, MongoDB is quite easy for programmers as compared to PostgreSQL.
 There is no data locality in PostgreSQL but MongoDB has the same present in it.
 Also, no data locality is there in PostgreSQL.

-On the other side, MongoDB is a powerful approach that is very friendly with the JSON.
+On the other side, MongoDB is a powerful approach that is very friendly with JSON.
 It supports JSON and all its features.
 Users can perform a lot of tasks without worrying about anything.
 Also, it works perfectly fine and several JSON drivers are available for MongoDB which enhances functionality.

 When MongoDB and PostgreSQL are compared in terms of their query language, both are almost equally powerful.
-Programmers can easily understand them both and the best thing is that a full support for both the technologies is available
+Programmers can easily understand them both and the best thing is that full support for both the technologies is available

 Although both these technologies have their own pros and cons as already mentioned, a lot of users prefer MongoDB.
 This is mainly because it is capable to handle a lot of tasks simply.
 Organizations irrespective of their size can consider it for building reliable applications at a very fast speed.
-Also, if viewed in terms of average basis, MongoDB has a better uptime.
+Also, if viewed in terms of an average basis, MongoDB has a better uptime.
 As per several experts, MongoDB is capable to cut down a lot of complexities from the development.

 |Open Source Development Start||2009||1995|